 The History Department supports several other programs:

 - The Foreign Languages Across the Curriculum (FLAC) program offers students opportunities to integrate their foreign-language skills with the study of history.
-Students in specially designated history classes can use their Spanish, French, German, Russian, Chinese, or Latin so that nothing is lost to them in the translation!
-For more information regarding the FLAC program, see http://www.stolaf.edu/depts/flac/.
+Students in specially-designated history classes can use their Spanish, French, German, Russian, Chinese, or Latin so that nothing is lost to them in the translation!
+For more information regarding the FLAC program, see https://wp.stolaf.edu/flac/.

 - History courses taken in off-campus programs can sometimes be counted toward the major.

-- * students who wish to petition to count courses from study-abroad programs toward the major should consult Professor Judy Kutulas both prior to and after returning from study abroad.
+A. students who wish to petition to count courses from study-abroad programs toward the majorshould consult Professor Timothy Howe both prior to and after returning from study abroad.
+B. students who wish to petition to count domestic off-campus courses toward the major should consult Professor Timothy Howe.